marcjulianschwarz/obsidian-vault-notes/coding/dev/My Working Principles.md

 - Status Update -> Write a mail
 - Deliver Information -> Write a mail
 - Complexity, Collaboration, Emotion -> Schedule a meeting

+## Decisions

+Document major decisions and their effect on your work.